-For example, if you want to survey employees in the Headquarters, Sales and Technical departments in France, you can define your list of recipients as follows:
+If you want to survey the employees of the Headquarters, Sales, and Technical departments in France, you can define your list of recipients as follows:

-If you want to survey the employees of the Headquarters, Sales and Technical departments in France and the employees of the Administration team in the United States, you can define your list of recipients as follows:
+If you want to survey the employees of the Headquarters, Sales, and Technical departments in France and the employees of the Administration team in the United States, you can define your recipients' list as follows:

-What to do if the recipients are not identifiable through filters?
+What if the recipients cannot be identified through the filters?